 The tasks are adapted to a vessel’s operational requirements.
 Whilst a fleet manager will engage their shore-based maintenance staff, small commercial operators and leisure boaters are encouraged through our maintenance programme to manage a variety of tasks themselves, and only occasionally look to the boatyard for assistance, thus giving them a better understanding of the systems on their boat.

 Maintenance Scheduling is a way to help the planning of maintenance.
 Yearly monthly, weekly, daily, and even hourly checks form part of the maintenance schedule.
 Flexible scheduling has been designed which can be readily adapted to a cruising programme, and periods alongside.
 We find that leisure boat owners will set their maintenance at the beginning or end of the cruising season, whereas commercial operators with much higher running times tend to base their maintenances on an hourly frequency.

-Basic fire and safety maintenance practices are essential for the well-being and safety of your boat and crew.
+Basic safety & fire maintenance practices are essential for the well-being and safety of your boat and crew.

 In many countries the authorities are now looking for paperwork showing test certificates and expiry dates for fire and safety equipment, VHF and AIS certification, plus LPG testing.
 These are systems covered by imardex-marine’s Maintenance Programme.

 Commercial & Leisure Boat Operators - Additional Plans